pgilad/leasot/README.md

 Associates a bundled parser with a new extension.

-The parsers object must be completed in the following format:
+The `parsers` parameter must be completed in the following format:

 ```js
 {